List of The Young and the Restless characters introduced in 2011: Moses Winters

 Moses Dupre Winters is the son of Sofia Dupre and Neil Winters.
 He was born onscreen on October 11, 2011.
 At the time of his birth, it was unknown if Neil or his brother and Sofia's husband at the time, Malcolm Winters, was his father.
-In 2021, the role was rapidly aged with the casting of Jacob Aaron Gaines; he will make his first appearance on April 1.
+In 2021, the role was rapidly aged with the casting of Jacob Aaron Gaines; he made his first appearance on April 1.
+He last appeared in the role in May 2022.

 On October 14, 2011, the paternity test showed that Neil was Moses' father, causing Malcolm to leave Genoa City permanently.
 On October 19 Sofia and Moses went home from the hospital with Neil to stay at his home.
 Neil and Sofia planned a christening ceremony for Moses, with Tucker McCall as his godfather and Olivia Winters as his godmother.
 At first, Neil was upset that Sofia chose Tucker to be Moses' godfather, being that Genoa City was just rocked with the news that Tucker was the biological father of Neil's adopted son, Devon Hamilton.
 Still, Neil didn't want to fight with Sofia, and he allowed her to choose Tucker as the godfather.

 In November 2011, Moses is christened, and on the same day, Neil suggested to Sophia that they get married so that they raise Moses the proper way.
 They marry later in December but divorced a few months later as Neil had feelings for Harmony Hamilton.